Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 The formal onboarding period concludes with a comprehensive review:

-- Performance metrics — Full analysis of activity, efficiency, and outcome metrics for the entire 90-day period.
-How does the rep compare to historical benchmarks for new hires?
+- Performance metrics — Full analysis of activity, efficiency, and outcome metrics across 90 days, benchmarked against historical new hires.

 - Competency assessment — Product knowledge, selling skills, tool proficiency, pipeline management, communication, and coachability.
-Rate each area and identify ongoing development priorities.
+Rate each and identify development priorities.

-- Onboarding feedback — Ask the rep for candid feedback on the onboarding programme.
-What worked?
-What did not?
-What would they change?
-This feedback is invaluable for improving the programme for future hires.
+- Onboarding feedback — Ask the rep candidly what worked, what did not, and what they would change.
+This feedback is invaluable for future hires.

 Phase 3 milestones: